-Name: Summer 2018 MAT 121 Ch.
-4 Worksheet

-Problem 1: Choose an 'experiment'.
-For this experiment, give an example of an event and give the sample space.

-Problem 2: Suppose you flip a coin twice.
-What is an example of an event for this situation?
+Name: MAT 121 Summer 2019 Ch.
+4 Worksheet Problem 1: Choose an 'experiment'.
+For this experim sample space. ent, give an example of an event and give the Problem 2: Suppose you flip a coin twice.
+What is an is the sample space?
+Give some examples of subsets of - Problem 3: Suppose you draw a card from a deck of a situation?
 What is the sample space?
-Give some examples of subsets of the sample space.
+Give some example space?

-Problem 3: Suppose you draw a card from a deck of cards.
-What is an example of an event for this situation?
-What is the sample space?
-Give some examples of subsets of the sample space.

-Problem 4: What is the Law of Large Numbers.
-Explain what this means with an example.

-Problem 5: 'Translate' these sentences from Mathematics to English:

-(a) P(A)

-(b) $P(\overline{A})$

-(c) P(A or B)

-(d) $P(A \cap B)$

 Problem 6: Suppose you roll a standard fair die a single time and record the outcome.

-- (a) What are the possible events? - (b) What is the sample space?
+(a) What are the possible events?

+(b) What is the sample space?

-Let A denote the set of even numbers on the die, B denote the set of odd numbers on the die, C denote the collection of the numbers 1 and 2.
-'Translate' the following sentences from Mathematics to English or English to Mathematics:
+Let A denote the set of even numbers on the die, B denote the set of odd numbers on the die, denote the collection of the numbers 1 and 2.
+'Translate' the following sentences from Mathematic to English or English to Mathematics:

-(c) P(A)
+(c) $P(A)$

 (d) The probability that the roll was even.

 (e) $P(\overline{A})$

-- (f) The probability that a roll of 1 or 2 was rolled. - (g) The probability that a roll of 3, 4, 5, or 6 was rolled.
+(f) The probability that a roll of 1 or 2 was rolled.

+(g) The probability that a roll of 3, 4, 5, or 6 was rolled.